 About 1500 people had gathered at the Pasadena Convention Center in California.
 Some came to get his blessings.
 Some came to touch his feet (although he would not allow).
 Some came to drink the wine of divine.
 A few came to test his knowledge.

-I was able to spot myself in the picture.
 Picture courtesy: Twitter profile of Isha Foundation.